gonzalosilvera/data-science/U-Net/README.md

 # U-Net
-Neural network architecture for image segmentation developed with pytorch
+Neural network architecture for image segmentation developed with pytorch.